Resident Policies

 Per the ACGME

-- Each program must have a written policy and procedure regarding work hours that is consistent with this institutional policy and must submit that departmental policy and annual updates of that policy to the Office of Graduate Medical Education each July.
+- Each program must have a written policy and procedure regarding work hours consistent with this institutional policy and must submit that departmental policy and annual updates of that policy to the Office of Graduate Medical Education each July.
 See Resident Handbook/Work Hours/Duty Hours

-Reviewed by CCC: 9/08/2020
+Reviewed and Approved by CCC: 10/10/2023

 1. Elective rotations are used to develop areas of special interest; or, in special cases, to make up unsatisfactory performance in a previous rotation.